Edinburgh’s and Midlothian’s life sciences research and community is amongst the best in the world.

 Easter Bush Innovation Centre

-Adjacent to the laboratories, office facilities will provide meeting rooms and interactive space for over 380 scientists; extending and promoting the ongoing collaboration between the UK Bioscience Research Base and the Roslin Institute / Royal (Dick) School of Veterinary Studies / Scotland’s Rural College who are already based on the campus.
-The iconic building will accommodate both the International Centre for Livestock Improvement and The Centre of Comparative Pathology.
+Adjacent to the laboratories, office facilities provide meeting rooms and interactive space for over 380 scientists; extending and promoting the ongoing collaboration between the UK Bioscience Research Base and the Roslin Institute / Royal (Dick) School of Veterinary Studies / Scotland’s Rural College who are already based on the campus.
+The iconic building accommodates both the International Centre for Livestock Improvement and The Centre of Comparative Pathology.

 Roslin Innovation Centre